 Joe joined the firm from the Internal Revenue Service where he was Counselor to the Commissioner.
 In this capacity, he advised the IRS Commissioner and Chief Counsel on allegations of misconduct by IRS personnel and oversaw agency responses to Congressional and Inspector General inquiries.
 Prior to his time at the IRS, Joe was counsel at a leading Washington, D.C., litigation firm, where he advised clients facing government investigations, conducted internal investigations, and represented clients in criminal and civil litigation.
 Prior to that, he spent six years in the Tax Division at the U.S. Department of Justice where he investigated and prosecuted tax and financial crimes in matters ranging from large-scale grand jury investigations to jury trials, bench trials and appellate proceedings.

-- Counseling professionals, small business owners, and corporate officers in connection with IRS and grand jury investigations concerning alleged tax and currency crimes.
+- Counseling professionals, small business owners, and corporate officers with respect to IRS, grand jury and state revenue authority investigations.

 - Advocating for the abatement or reduction of civil tax and Title 31 penalties.

 - Working with accountants to reconstruct income and expense items.

 - Preparing and delivering presentations to IRS-Criminal Investigation agents and federal prosecutors.

 - Working with foreign co-counsel to advise bank officers in civil and criminal fraud cases, including in connection with the DOJ Tax Division’s Swiss Bank Program.

 Joe’s work on additional financial crimes and white-collar matters includes: